Local Consumer Review Survey 2018

 - 89% of consumers read businesses' responses to reviews

 Welcome to this year’s Local Consumer Review Survey!
-We’ve compiled the latest trends in online reviews for businesses, giving you all the statistics you need to develop your online reputation management strategy for local businesses in 2019.
+We’ve compiled the latest trends in online reviews for businesses, giving you all the statistics you need to develop your online reputation management strategy for local businesses.

 When we first released this report way back in 2010, we could never have imagined how important reviews would become to businesses – to now being one of the fastest-growing local ranking factors.